-Why your business communications choices matter to your customers by
+Why your business communications choices matter to your customers by admin

 Communication is the cornerstone to business – we all know this.
 What really matters is good communication.
 The key components to good communication are active listening – which means that you know you’re actually being heard – and trust.
 But how can you be sure your business has good communication happening with your customers?
 In this day of social media prominence, it’s easier than ever.